oracle-livelabs/oci/oci-stack-monitoring-getstarted/01-access-env/access-env.md

 2. Connect to the appropriate **Region** and **Compartment**

-   For this workfshp, from the Stack Monitoring Enterprise Summary page, select these following from the drop-down menus:
+   For this workshop, from the Stack Monitoring Enterprise Summary page, select these following from the drop-down menus:
     - Region: **US East (Ashburn)**
     - Compartment : **root/eStore/OracleApps**